EAterminator/EAterminator.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Intelligent Medical Engineering, Southern University of Science and Technology, 2012
+* B.S. in Intelligent Medical Engineering, Southern University of Science and Technology, 2022-present

-Work experience
+Honors and awards
 ======
-* Spring 2024: Academic Pages Collaborator
+* Fall 2024: Academic Pages Collaborator
   * Github University
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users